c-stop/cstop-netlify-cms-react/content/pages/services.md

     Our services closely follow the guidance and recommendations published by the CDC, OSHA, DGA, SAG•AFTRA, TASK FORCE, AICP, IATSE, Local 80, and more.

-    We welcome you to join us in crafting the perfect COVID-19 Compliance Package for your next project!
+    We love to be of service and look forward to producing the perfect Safety Compliance Package for your next project!
 serviceSection:
   serviceBackground: /images/uploads/image-7-.jpeg
   section2Title: Valuable Services